Impact

 Risk and Exploitability

 The flaw produces a local denial‑of‑service; the attacker must be able to issue write calls to the device file after the connection has been disconnected.
 Based on the description, it is inferred that this requires local write access to the Greybus raw character device, a privilege that is typically limited to root or privileged processes.
-EPSS data is not available and the vulnerability is not catalogued in CISA's KEV list, suggesting no publicly known exploits yet.
+The EPSS score of < 1% suggests a low probability of exploitation.
+The CVSS score of 7.8 indicates a high severity denial‑of‑service risk.
+The vulnerability is not catalogued in CISA's KEV list, indicating no publicly known exploits yet.
 Nevertheless, a kernel panic is severe enough to warrant prompt patching.

 OpenCVE Enrichment